klawrence8/screenCal/README.md

 # screenCal
-My mashup screening scraper + calendar web app.
+My ongoing mashup screening scraper + calendar program.
+This web app will help you find underground screenings of foreign arthouse, indie newcomers, or forgotten gems from the golden age on a silver screen near you!
 Built for the purpose of studying event-driven web dev basics by implementing a Node.js and javascript prototype and routinely refactoring it.

 ## Getting Started

-Clone the repo--open index.html to see what it's all about
+Clone the repo--Open index.html in your favorite browser to see what it's all about

 ### Prerequisites